An Annotated And Ranked List Of Which Of The Nine Historical Landmarks Related To Lee Harvey Oswald Make The Most Interesting Visits.

 • GRAVE REMINDERS. // Do Other Cities Handle Their Assassination Histories As Creepily As Dallas Does?
 A Breakdown.

-All that is to say that it is possible to retrace the final movements of the alleged assassin Lee Harvey Oswald on that fateful November 1963 day — a list of locations otherwise known as the LHO Trail of Tears.
-And you can do so in one of two ways — chronologically or in order of how interesting each stop is.
+All that is to say that it is possible to retrace the final movements of the alleged assassin Lee Harvey Oswald on that fateful November 1963 day — a list of locations known, in some circles anyway, as the LHO Trail of Tears.
+Better yet, you can do so in one of two ways: chronologically, or in order of how interesting each stop is.

-Below, we’ve detailed and ranked each spot on the so-called trail to help maximize your visits to these significant Dallas landmarks.
+Below, we’ve detailed and ranked each spot along the so-called trail to help maximize your visits to these significant Dallas landmarks.

 9. 214 West Neely Street